VadimGush/asm-x86/README.md

 pop eax     ; pop value from the stack and saved it to eax sub esp, 4  ; allocate 4 bytes on the stack

+; function call
+; pushes EIP to stack (so we can go back)
+; performs a jump
+call label
+ret

+; same as ret
+; then we can go back
+pop eax ; move last location from stack to eax jmp eax ; jmp to previous location

 ; same as push
 sub esp, 4
 mov [esp], dword 357